• Black Feminist Poetics: From the Dirt to the Delta

 Free

-Epiphany Center for the Arts 201 South Ashland Ave., Chicago, Illinois
+Epiphany Center for the Arts 201 South Ashland Ave., Chicago, IL, United States

 Join the Guild Complex for a holiday mixer on Thursday, December 14th (6-7:30pm) at the Epiphany Center for the Arts' Golden Hour!
 Featuring a special artist chat, live music by Bear Williams, happy hour food and beverages, and the first 50 guests get their first drink for free!